Archimidis/radicle-ci/README.md

 Before running Radicle CI, ensure that both the Radicle node and Concourse CI are up and running.
 Executing `cargo run` from the root folder of the project is more than enough.

-For the time being, Radicle CI does not require any additional configuration.
-However, it makes the following assumptions:

-1. Concourse CI is running on `http://localhost:8080`.
+The CLI accepts the following required parameters:

+1. `--concourse-url`: This is where Concourse runs.
+For example, if run locally, it will be `http://localhost:8080`.
-2. The username and password are both `test`.
+2. `--concourse-user`: The username used to authenticate with Concourse.
+3. `--concourse-pass`: The password used to authenticate with Concourse.
+4. `--radicle-api-url`: This is where the `radicle-httpd` runs.
+This will be used by Concourse to `git clone` a repository.

-3. The repository that will be cloned to trigger a pipeline job contains a configuration file located at the following
+For the time being, Radicle CI makes one assumptions.
+The repository that will be cloned to trigger a pipeline job contains a configuration file located at the following path: `{project_root_folder}/.concourse/config.yaml`.
-   path: `{project_root_folder}/.concourse/config.yaml`.
 For example, for the heartwood project, the path would be `heartwood/.concourse/config.yaml`.

 ## License